paulwilcox/simethics/src/towardPrincipia.md

 - Example: At a more advanced stage an infant will understand 'hair'.
 But needles and other objects (scissors) don't cause pain in 'hair'.
 Nevertheless, 'hair' is accepted as part of 'self' because of other properties it shares with 'self' elements.

-which leads to the
-  category of 'self'.
-The category of self is a good strategy in pleasure/pain optimization.
+- The object of 'self' is the best strategy in pleasure/pain optimization.
 It's past success leaves it fairly rigid and hard to change.
 It's continued success requres that it be changeable nevertheless, as different ways to identify the self may be more successful and the present way may have some drawbacks (i.e. defining the 'self' as being 'always nice to others' can work well in early years but lead to disrespect from others if never modified).
-- We learn that other categories seem to behave as our 'self' does, and so we come to learn that other selves exist.
+- We learn that other objects have similar properties as our 'self' does, and that the most successful way to work with these other objects is to understand that they behave, in very simiar ways to our own 'selves'.

+'Imagination' is no new ability.

+- The already-defined act of creating objects by adding new elements to old objects and taking away elements from old objets is at least an instinctive imagination done as a reflex.
+- Add to that the 'control' defined above, apply it to this ability to create objects which before 'control' was just reflexive, and you have an imaginative capacity in the fuller sense.

+'Reality' is no new class.

+'Time' is no new class.

+- When 'time' as a concept is understood, and imagination is applied, the 'future' can be constructed.

 - We learn that some of our categories persist, but evolve, over time.
 Peripheral properties change, but core ones remain stable.
 This causes us to recognize a past self and to anticipate a future self.
 - We can intelectually identify with things, or we can additionally motivationally identify with them.